OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

 Style a layer
 ================================================================================

-Now lets try customising the style of the map.
+Now let's try customising the style of the map.

 ..
 TBD: Cameron's review comments:
   Screen shot or two here